arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli ota upload --device-id <deviceID> --file <sketch-file.ino.bin> --deferred`

+It is also possible to perform a mass ota upload through a specific command.
+The fqbn is mandatory.
+To select the devices to update you can either provide a list of device ids or device tags.

+`$ arduino-cloud-cli ota mass-upload --fqbn <deviceFQBN> --device-ids <deviceIDs> --file <sketch-file.ino.bin>`

+`$ arduino-cloud-cli ota mass-upload --fqbn <deviceFQBN> --device-tags <key0>=<value0>,<key1>=<value1> --file <sketch-file.ino.bin>`

 ## Dashboard commands

 Print a list of available dashboards and their widgets by using this command: